PrefectHQ/prefect-ui-library/README.md

 # prefect-ui-library
-Orion Design is the Vue and Typescript component library for [Prefect 2.0](https://github.com/PrefectHQ/prefect) and [Prefect Cloud 2.0)[https://www.prefect.io/cloud/].
-The components and utilities in this project are not meant to be used independently.
+This lribary is the Vue and Typescript component library for [Prefect 2.0](https://github.com/PrefectHQ/prefect) and [Prefect Cloud 2.0](https://www.prefect.io/cloud/). _The components and utilities in this project are not meant to be used independently_.

 ## Install
 ```